RafaelSM21/RafaelSM21/README.md

 ## 💬 About Me

-- 🎓 Third-semester student in **Multiplatform Software Development** at FATEC Jacareí.
+- 🎓 Fourth-semester student in **Multiplatform Software Development** at FATEC Jacareí.
 - 💻 Focused on frontend development with **React** and backend development with **Node.js**.
 - 🚀 Experienced with databases like **PostgreSQL** and **MongoDB**.
 - 🛠️ Interested in agile methodologies like **Scrum**.